lorecchia/starter-hugo-academic-orecchia/content/event/w22-spin-glass/02-15-22/index.md

 ---
-title: "Week 2 - Revisiting Parisi's Equations and the Replica Method"
+title: "Week 3 - Replica Symmetry Breaking and Previewing the Proof"
 event: Algorithmic Methods in Statistical Physics

 math: true
 subtitle: "[Antares Chen](https://antaresc.github.io/) University of Chicago"
 summary: "[Antares Chen](https://antaresc.github.io/)"
-abstract: "We revisit our geometric interpretation of the Parisi equations via a few interactive demos.
-We then discuss the historical origins of the Parisi Variational Principle via the Replica method.
-We demonstrate calculations leading to the action integral form of the replicated free energy, setting us up to introduce Replica Symmetry Breaking next time."
+abstract: "We work through the Replica method calculation under 1-RSB, k-RSB, and sketch the transition to full-RSB.
+We then discuss the historical development leading to a proof of the Parisi Variational Principle, previewing key mathematical objects along the way."

 # Talk start and end times.
-date: "2022-02-08T10:30:00Z"
+date: "2022-02-15T10:30:00Z"
-date_end: "2022-02-08T12:00:00Z"
+date_end: "2022-02-15T12:00:00Z"
 location: "JCL 390"
 all_day: false
 show_date: false